 The Marches, to give the region its English name, is a scenically beautiful region of Italy and one rich in tradition and history.

 Best of all is that it is still relatively unknown outside of Italy and ten years ago it was part of Italy that was completely new to me.

 My discovery of the region happened about a year after moving to Piedmont in the north of Italy.
 Some friends suggested that my Italian wife, Maria, and I join them on a holiday and together we decided to rent a house in le Marche.
 The house we rented is still there and is now available on my site (see the third house on this page).

 Since then my love for this region has continued to grow, this area and Piedmont are the places in Italy that I know best and love most.
 Although Maria's first love is for her home region of Veneto, she too has fallen in love with the Marche.

 Le Marche encompasses all the best aspects of Italian living and is characterized by small intimate cities like Ancona and Ascoli Piceno.

-The best Le Marche beach region is near Ancona, the completely unspoiled nature reserve of Monte Conero, known in Italy as the “Riviera del Conero”.
-A magical land of azure seas lapping gently onto beaches of ivory sand.
+The best Le Marche beach region is a little south of Ancona, the completely unspoiled nature reserve of Monte Conero and the coastal area around Portonovo, known as the “Riviera del Conero”.
+A magical land of azure seas lapping gently onto beaches of silver sand.

 Many of the best beaches can only be reached by boat, or by hiking or cycling through the surrounding oak forests.
 Base yourself in Portonovo to best explore.